 Research & Project Coordinator

-Colton is a scholar of both the University of British Columbia (UBC) and the National University of Singapore (NUS), studying a Bachelor of International Economics.
-His passion for creating tangible, lasting solutions to environmental degradation led him to work with GVS.
+Colton is a scholar of both the University of British Columbia (UBC) and the National University of Singapore, studying International Economics.
+His passion for creating tangible, holistic solutions to environmental issues led him to work with Gathering Voices Society.

-Colton is a co-founder of UBC's first student-led organization dedicated to analyzing political and economic responses to climate change, the UBC Environmental Policy Association, and served as an executive member of the Singaporean environmental group, NUS SAVE.
-Colton also manages the UBC Alma Mater Society's Sustainability Projects Fund, and is an active volunteer for local environmental projects.
-Outside of work, he is an avid Vancouver Canucks fan, and loves camping and/or hiking around the beautiful outdoors of BC.
+Colton is the manager of the UBC Alma Mater Society's Sustainability Projects Fund, serves as a delegate to the United Nations Framework Convention on Climate Change with the British Columbia Council for International Cooperation, and is a co-founder of UBC's first organization dedicated to analyzing political and economic responses to climate change, the UBC Environmental Policy Association.
+Colton also serves on Climate Guides's board of directors, and is an active volunteer for social and environmental causes.
+Outside of work, he loves camping and hiking around the beautiful outdoors of BC.